mame82/misc/luca_traceIds.md

 So when the app is running in foreground, the **endpoint is polled in a 3 second interval**.

-In contrast to the (not unspecific) process description in [Check-In via Mobile Phone App](https://luca-app.de/securityconcept/processes/guest_app_checkin.html#process-guest-checkin), **the polling happens all the time, not only after a check-in**.
+In contrast to the (unspecific) process description in [Check-In via Mobile Phone App](https://luca-app.de/securityconcept/processes/guest_app_checkin.html#process-guest-checkin), **the polling happens all the time, not only after a check-in**.
 At this point in time, the app wasn't used to create even a single check-in.

 What about the content of the polling requests?